 ASGP aimed to build capacity among its grant recipients, including the female directors of its CSO grantees.
-However, at the SDG Evaluation Workshop held by ASGP on July 26, 2011, the Evaluation Team observed that out of 20 participants there were only four women, and only two of those women were directors or led the organizations they were representing.
-While it is possible that some women could not travel from other regions alone to Kabul without a male relative, such cultural issues must be taken into account when planning trainings, and gender parity, at least, should have been a condition for attendance.
+However, at the SDG Evaluation Workshop held in July 2011, the Evaluation Team observed that out of 20 participants there were only four women, and only two of those women were directors or led the organizations they were representing.
+While it is possible that some women could not travel from other regions alone to Kabul without a male relative, such factors must be taken into account when planning trainings, and gender parity, at least, should have been a condition for attendance.